viamrobotics/docs/docs/how-tos/detect-color.md

 You can then program the machines to act based on this data, for example by alerting you.

 Imagine a factory's storage unit.
-To get an idea of stock levels there are cameras, so someone can view the camera feeds to get stock levels rather than having to check in person.
+To know what to restock, there are cameras, so someone can view the camera feeds to see stock levels rather than having to check in person.

 Computer vision let's us do even better.
-The factory adds red paint to the walls of your factory at level where they need to restock.
+The factory adds red paint to the walls of the factory at level where they need to restock.
 Now, a computer can monitor the live stream of the stock levels and as soon as the red color becomes visible, it can alert a supervisor.

 This guide will show you how to use any webcam alongside a computer to detect the color red with the vision service.